-\section{Legal and Societal Landscape}
+\section{Legal and societal landscape}

 Privacy in speech technology has a great impact on both the individual and societal levels, as already discussed in \cref{sec:intro}.
 The magnitude of societal impact can be appreciated by recalling the Cambridge Analytica privacy scandal~\cite{schneble2018cambridge,heikkila2023cambridge_ai} where private information was extracted from social media and used for targeted political advertising.
 In both speech technology and social media, services operate on massive user bases and involve interaction between multiple users.
 This exposes both areas to the same magnitude of risks.
-In the case of Cambridge Analytica, the most famous consequence was that it influenced election results in a large democratic country.
-Another prominent scandal from biometrics is the case where supposedly anonymized patient data for \SI{10}{\percent} of Australians was released to the public, only to later be shown that individuals were readily identifiable~\cite{culnane2017health}.
+In the case of Cambridge Analytica, the most significant consequence was its influence on election results in a major democratic country.
+Another prominent scandal from biometrics is the case where supposedly anonymized patient data for \SI{10}{\percent} of Australians was released to the public, only to be later shown that individuals were readily identifiable~\cite{culnane2017health}.
 All health data of those patients was thus made public contrary to user preferences and with unknown long-term consequences.

 While we have not (yet) seen breaches related to speech technology with consequences of comparable magnitude, these parallels highlight the \emph{potential} effect of breaches.
 Scandals directly related to speech technology include eavesdropping on private persons by employees and contractors of service providers~\cite{Lynskey2019GuardianPrivacyScandal,hern2019,day2019}.